 - Preheat the oven to 350 F (175 C) and grease a regular sized loaf pan.

-- Remove most of the zest from about 4 clementines, so you have about 1 tbsp of zest.
+- Remove most of the zest from about 4 clementines, so you have about 1 tablespoon of zest.

 - In a large bowl, beat the zest, butter, 1 cup of the sugar and the vanilla seeds until well combined, about 2 - 3 minutes, then beat in the eggs, one at a time and set aside..